CCGenetics/guidelines-genetic-diversity-indicators/docs/5_Data_collection/Web_tool.md

 **Show me the web-form!**

-You can see a **dummy example** of how the online form looks once it is deployed in Kobo below. **Notice that this form is just an example and it can NOT be used to collect real data.**
+You can see a **dummy example** of how the online form looks once it is deployed in Kobo below. **Notice that this form is just an example and it can NOT be used to collect real data.** If you would like to use the form to deploy your own version and collect data, check [How to use Kobo to collect genetic diversity indicator data](https://ccgenetics.github.io/guidelines-genetic-diversity-indicators/docs/5_Data_collection/Kobo_toolbox_help.html)

 <iframe width="800" height="600" src="https://ee.kobotoolbox.org/i/ecBveiwa"></iframe>